denisfloyd/start-nextjs/README.md

 # :rocket: Features

-* Simple project developed using Next Js framework for construct Server side rendering pages.
+* Simple project developed using Next.js framework for construct Server side rendering pages.
-* This project show the mainly funcionalities from Next JS
+* This project show the mainly funcionalities from Next.js

 # :construction_worker: How to run
 ```bash